 Hans Glas: From Steam, To Microcars, To V8s

-Hans Glas GmbH was founded by mechanic by Andreas Glas in 1883 as an agricultural machinery repair company in Pilsting, Germany.
+Hans Glas GmbH was founded by mechanic Andreas Glas in 1883 as an agricultural machinery repair company in Pilsting, Germany.
 The company’s first name was the delightfully logical Andreas Glas, Reparaturwerkstätte für landwirtschaftliche Maschinen mit Dampfbetrieb, meaning “Andreas Glas, repair shop for steam-powered agricultural machines.”

 The company grew over the years and by 1905 Glas developed his own crop sowing machine which he put into production.
 Production numbers would climb, and within a few years Glas was building over a hundred machines a year.